yehia67/documentation/iri/0.1/how-to-guides/run-an-iri-node-in docker.md

     * If you built the IRI Docker container from the source code, you must change the value of the `-name` flag to `iri iri:latest`
     * To have the IRI Docker container restart on every boot, add the `--restart=always` flag to the Docker RUN command

-2. Allow the IRI to log its output to the console

-    ```bash
-    $ docker logs -f iri
-    ```

     Congratulations :tada: You're now running an IRI node!
 You'll notice in the output that the the logs are showing 0 transactions.
 That's because you're not connected to any [neighbor IRI nodes](../concepts/neighbor-iri-node.md) yet.

-3. [Find neighbors](../how-to-guides/find-neighbor-iri-nodes.md) and add their URL or IP addresses to your config.iri file
+2. [Find neighbors](../how-to-guides/find-neighbor-iri-nodes.md) and add their URL or IP addresses to your config.iri file

 Now that your node is up and running, it'll start to [synchronize its ledger with the network](../concepts/the-ledger.md#ledger-synchronization).
 Give your node some time to synchronize, or read our troubleshooting guide if your IRI node isn't synchronizing.